CrimeOwl AI logoCrimeOwl AI

 contact

-Anyone with information about Vosseler's movements or current location should contact the FBI immediately.
+Anyone with information about Vosseler's movements or associates since 1986 is urged to contact the FBI.

 Have information about any of these leads?